Jon M. Huntsman School of Business

-The Jon M. Huntsman School of Business is located at Utah State University in Logan, Utah.
+The Jon M. Huntsman School of Business is located at Utah State University (USU) in Logan, Utah.
+The school was founded in 1889, when the only other four-year business school in the United States was the Wharton School of the University of Pennsylvania, making the Huntsman School the second oldest college of business in the country and the oldest west of the Mississippi River.

 History

-The business school was founded in 1888 as the college's Commercial Department.
-The first students graduated from the course in 1894 when the only four-year business school was the Wharton School of the University of Pennsylvania.
+The business school was founded in 1889, one year after the founding of USU, as the college's Commercial Department.
+The first students graduated from the course in 1894.
 The program underwent several organizational revisions and name changes in its first two decades.
 By 1911, the program (then named School of Commerce) was already recognized as a leading business institution.
 A 1911 newspaper report about the economics department said:

 When so eminent an authority as professor L. C. Marshall of the University of Chicago reports that the work in the department of economics of our school is comparable to that given in the best institutions in the country, we feel that we are paid one of the highest tributes ever. ...
 In the number of hours instruction given, the number of students in the courses, and the general standard of the courses, we are surpassed by only a very few of the large universities.